 The technical and stage support team is an opportunity for its members to explore the potential avenues of a career in the technical areas of the creative industries.
 TASS team members are responsible for the implementation of all technical requirements—lights, sound and vision—for weekly assemblies, annual awards nights, school musicals and other functions.
 They are the custodians of the hall as a performance and presentation venue.

-Our instrumental music programme emphasises performance skills, musical understanding, perceptive listening and positive attitudes. [link to page]
+Our instrumental music program emphasises performance skills, musical understanding, perceptive listening and positive attitudes.

 Performing arts pupils are encouraged to make the most of public performance opportunities at our weekly whole-school assembly.